Sony RX100 M1: Lens

 aperture at wide angle.
 Extremely blurred edges were therefore not found

 The lp/mm values have been scaled to 35 mm values, but I do not quite understand

 what this means.

-They also published thorough technical test of the Sony RX100 M1 (in German),
+They also published a thorough technical lab test of the Sony RX100 M1 (in

-which can be downloaded for a fee from this
+German, performed with DxOMark software), which can be downloaded for a fee

 page.
 Since this is pay content, I can not report on this test here.